The One-Sentence Version

 Trump dismissed the surge on March 8 as “a little glitch.”
 By March 25, he told donors at an NRCC dinner: “I thought that the energy prices, oil price, would go up higher… but it didn’t matter to me.”

 Stanford economists estimate the average American household is paying $740-$857 more per year for gas.
-Meanwhile, oil companies — who gave $75 million to Trump’s 2024 campaign — could rake in $60 billion in additional profits this year.
+Meanwhile, oil companies, which gave $75 million to Trump’s 2024 campaign, could rake in $60 billion in additional profits this year.
 Oil executives acknowledged they will not boost production despite the windfall.

 Sen. Sheldon Whitehouse: “American consumers are getting squeezed at the gas pump as Trump’s war of choice sends money flowing to his Big Oil donors.”